EconomyLens.com

 The dieselgate scandal first erupted in September 2015. ©AFP

-London (AFP) – A trial involving five major carmakers opens at London’s High Court Monday, marking the latest chapter of the dieselgate emissions scandal that has rocked the auto industry for a decade.
-The High Court will decide in a three-month trial whether systems installed in Mercedes, Ford, Peugeot-Citroen, Renault, and Nissan diesel vehicles were designed to cheat clean air laws.
-The trial of the five lead defendants will set a precedent for other manufacturers, potentially paving the way for billions of pounds in compensation.
+London (AFP) – A trial involving five major carmakers opened at London’s High Court Monday, marking the latest chapter of the dieselgate emissions scandal that has rocked the auto industry for a decade.
+The High Court will decide in a three-month hearing whether systems installed in Mercedes, Ford, Peugeot-Citroen, Renault, and Nissan diesel vehicles were designed to cheat clean-air laws.
+The trial of the five lead defendants will set a precedent for other manufacturers, potentially paving the way for billions of pounds (dollars) in compensation.

 Related

+During the first day of the hearing, Thomas De La Mare, lawyer for the claimants, argued that manufacturers “chose to cheat rather than comply with the law.”
 The claims were brought on behalf of 1.6 million motorists against 14 carmakers, including Jaguar Land Rover, Toyota, Vauxhall-Opel, and BMW, among others.
-Martyn Day, a lawyer at Leigh Day representing the claimants, said the case impacts “nearly all the manufacturers in this country.”
-“It is a huge case for the British public,” he told AFP, adding that it could lead to “serious amounts of compensation.”
+Martyn Day, lawyer at Leigh Day representing the claimants, said the case could lead to “serious amounts of compensation.”
+The first day of hearings, dedicated to the arguments presented on behalf of the claimants, concluded late Monday.

-The dieselgate scandal first erupted in September 2015 when German automaker Volkswagen admitted to fitting millions of vehicles with software to make engines appear less polluting in regulatory tests than in real driving conditions.
-It caused waves in the global car industry, ensnaring several other top carmakers and leading to legal action in multiple countries.
+The dieselgate scandal first erupted in September 2015, when German automaker Volkswagen admitted to fitting millions of vehicles with software to make engines appear less polluting in regulatory tests than in real driving conditions.
+It caused waves in the global car industry, ensnaring several other top carmakers and leading to legal action in multiple countries including France, South Korea, and the United States.

-The court in London will examine evidence to determine whether major carmakers installed so-called defeat devices in cars to reduce nitrogen oxide readings to cheat emissions tests.
+The court in London will examine evidence to determine whether major carmakers installed defeat devices in cars to reduce nitrogen oxide readings in order to cheat emissions tests.
+Closing arguments will take place in March, with a judgment expected mid next year.
 The five lead defendants deny that their systems were designed to circumvent the tests.
-The vehicles “looked less polluting during the testing, but as soon as you were outside the testing regime, those emission levels went massively up,” Day told AFP.

-But it will take some time for any possible compensation to reach claimants like Kamenetzky.
-The trial beginning Monday must first determine whether carmakers are liable before a separate compensation phase can follow next year.
+But it will take some time for any possible compensation to reach claimants.
+The trial must first determine whether carmakers are liable, before a separate compensation phase can follow next year.
 German automaker Mercedes and US carmaker Ford both rejected the claims as having “no merit,” while Japan’s Nissan declined to comment.
 French manufacturers Renault and Stellantis, parent of Peugeot and Citroen, both said the vehicles they sold were compliant with regulations at the time.

 When the High Court in 2020 found Volkswagen had used defeat devices to cheat emissions tests, the German automaker settled out of court, paying £193 million ($259 million) to 91,000 British motorists.
 Overall, to date, Volkswagen has had to pay more than 32 billion euros ($37 billion) in penalties over the scandal, mostly in the United States.